 Unlike the area of legal rights to faculty work, which is often complex (read the several articles on my site under the link “Articles About Corporate Training and Online Learning”), the answers when it comes to student work are mostly pretty straight forward.
-As a rule, students own all the rights of copyright in and to the work they create as part of their education, whether generally or within the scope of a particular class.
-Any use of that work must be with the express and generally speaking written permission of the student.
+As a general ule, students own all the rights of copyright in and to the work they create as part of their education, whether generally or within the scope of a particular class.
+Any use of that work must be with the express and, generally speaking, written permission of the student.
 This is because under United States copyright law the creator of any copyrightable work owns all rights to that work unless they are bona fide employees (not so in the case of students in respect of the school, although the students may be treated like servants) or have entered into a valid, written and signed agreement transferring those rights to a third party.

 But despite the breadth of that statement, there are some issues that should be discussed in this area.

 Within the confines of the classroom, in a face to face setting, the rules regarding “fair use” as applied to educational uses of protected materials apply to the use of student work.
 For a fuller discussion of these issues, read “Fair Use” on my site.
 Issues then present themselves when course work including student contributions to that work is then modified to prepare class summaries that are for sale, either by the school or some outside institution for these may reduce the availability of the fair use defense and may require appropriate licenses from all rights holders.

 However, it is not clear whether or not those rules regarding fair use apply to the use of student work in a more commercial, corporate training or online learning environment.
 For a more fully developed explanation, read “Fair Use in Online Education and Web Based Training.”